Thursday, December 12, 2019

 White Sands/ Fenton Lake dock/ White Sands

-Ramshackle house is near current Valencia Middle School, east of Belen, NM - Dirt road is what has become the Manzano Expressway - Watching Indians on TV
+Ramshackle house is near current Valencia Middle School, east of Belen, NM - Dirt road has since become the Manzano Expressway - Watching Indians on TV

 House of Trevor and Mr. Farnsworth/ Mary Lou on bed (likely Santa Fe house)